GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump: Introduction

 In order to simultaneously model the vertical and radial structure of the disc, it would be advantageous to use a population of stars that is numerous, spans a large range in \rgal{}, and for which distances can be reliably derived.
 To this end, in this paper, we use stars in the \rc{} evolutionary phase.
-These are low-mass red giant stars burning helium in their convective core, during which stage they have a relatively narrow distribution in their absolute magnitude, and with their age distribution peaking between $1\sim2$ Gyr \citep{Cannon:1970,Girardi:2016}.
-Over the years, the \rc{} has been used to map out various features of the disc, such as the Galactic bulge/bar \citep{Ness:2012,Wegg:2013}, to studying the warp, flare and scale-parameters \citep{Lopez-Corredoira:2002,hWang_warp:2020,bovy16disc,Uppal:2024warp}, to mapping the large-scale velocity field of the disc \citep{Bovy:2015,khanna18,anticentre_gaia21}.
+These are low-mass red giant stars burning helium in their convective core.
+During this stage, they have a relatively narrow distribution in their absolute magnitude, and their age distribution peaks between $1\sim2$ Gyr \citep{Cannon:1970,Girardi:2016}.
+Over the years, the \rc{} has been used to map out various features of the disc, such as the Galactic bulge \& bar \citep{Ness:2012,Wegg:2013}; to study the warp, flare, and scale parameters \citep{Lopez-Corredoira:2002,hWang_warp:2020,bovy16disc,Uppal:2024warp}; and to map the large-scale velocity field of the disc \citep{Bovy:2015,khanna18,anticentre_gaia21}.